bixb922/umidiparser/README.md

-Returns a string with a description of the MidiEvent, starting with the event name in lowercase (note_on, note_off, pitchwheel, set_tempo, end_of_track, etc), delta time in midi ticks, delta time in microseconds, first few bytes of the raw data for meta events, and all properties that are allowed for the event type.
+Returns a string with a description of the MidiEvent, starting with the event name in lowercase (note_on, note_off, pitchwheel, set_tempo, end_of_track, etc), delta time in MIDI ticks, delta time in microseconds, first few bytes of the raw data for meta events, and all properties that are allowed for the event type.
 For example, a "note on" event might be shown as: